elm-tooling/elm-tooling-cli/cli/README.md

 - If you’re using `npm`’s [ignore-scripts] setting, that also means your _own_ `postinstall` script won’t run.
 Which means that you’ll have to remember to run `npm run postinstall` or `npx elm-tooling postinstall` yourself. `npm` tends to keep stuff in `node_modules/.bin/` even when running `npm ci` (which claims to remove `node_modules/` before installation), so it should hopefully not be too much of a hassle.

 - You can set the `NO_ELM_TOOLING_POSTINSTALL` environment variable to turn `elm-tooling postinstall` into a no-op.
-This is useful if you need to `npm install` without running `elm-tooling postinstall`, but `npm install --ignore-scripts` disables too many scripts (such as those of dependencies).
+This lets you run `npm install` without also running `elm-tooling postinstall`, which can be useful in CI.

+## CI

+See the [Example GitHub Actions workflow] for inspiration.
+Even if you don’t use GitHub Actions it’s still a good resource – there’s a lot of comments and the concepts and steps should be fairly similiar regardless of what CI you use.

+Basically, you need to:

+1. Install npm packages, with `NO_ELM_TOOLING_POSTINSTALL` set.
+It’s nice to cache `node_modules` (based on your `package-lock.json`) for speed and reliability.

+   Setting the `NO_ELM_TOOLING_POSTINSTALL` environment variable turns `elm-tooling postinstall` into a no-op, in case you have a `"postinstall": "elm-tooling postinstall"` script in your `package.json`.
+In CI it’s better to install npm packages and `elm-tooling.json` tools separately so you can cache `node_modules` and `~/.elm` separately.

+2. Install tools from `elm-tooling.json`: `npx --no-install elm-tooling postinstall`.
+Make sure that `~/.elm` is cached (or `ELM_HOME` if you’ve set it), based on `elm.json` (because it lists your Elm dependencies and the Elm compiler installs packages into `~/.elm`) and `elm-tooling.json` (because it lists your tools and `elm-tooling` downloads them into `~/.elm`) as well as `review/elm.json` if you use [elm-review] or whatever other `elm.json` files you might have.

+3. Run whatever commands you want.

 ## API